Internment of Japanese Americans: Terms which were used

 concentration camps.
 They called it relocation but they put them in concentration camps, and I was against it.
 We were in a period of emergency, but it was still the wrong thing to do."

-In subsequent decades, debate has arisen over the terminology used to refer to camps in which Americans of Japanese ancestry and their immigrant parents, were incarcerated by the US government during the war.
+In subsequent decades, debate has arisen over the terminology which has been used in reference to camps in which Americans of Japanese ancestry and their immigrant parents, were incarcerated by the US government during the war.
 These camps have been referred to as "war relocation centers", "relocation camps", "relocation centers", "internment camps", and "concentration camps", and the controversy over which term is the most accurate and appropriate continues.